Content and Format

 For games, show a higher ratio of gameplay to cutscenes.
 Cutscenes may mislead your audience by giving a false impression of gameplay.
 Get your audience excited about the elements they will actively engage with once they download the app.

-App Previews on App Store Product Pages
+App Store Product Pages for iOS

 Ideally, your preview poster frame should convey the essence of the app.
 If the default frame selected from your footage doesn’t convey this, you can select a new frame in iTunes Connect.
 Please note that changing the poster frame on previews that have already been approved will require a new binary version.